puppetlabs-toy-chest/puppetlabs-dsc/README.md

 The Puppet agent on a Windows node can run DSC with a normal default install.
 If the Puppet agent was configured to use an alternate user account, that account must have administrative privileges on the system in order to run DSC.

-## Notes
+## Development

+Puppet Labs modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+We can’t access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.

+We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
+There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

+For more information, see our [module contribution guide.](https://docs.puppetlabs.com/forge/contributing.html)

-* The puppet types are built from the source code of each DSC Resources MOF schema files.
+* The Puppet types are built from the source code of each DSC Resources MOF schema files.
+If you want to build the types, read the [Quick-start and Building](README_BUILD.md#quick-start).
-* If you want the build Puppet types for your own custom DSC Resources, read the [README_BUILD](README_BUILD.md)
+* If you want the build Puppet types for your own custom DSC Resources, read [Build Custom DSC Resource Types](README_BUILD.md#build-custom-dsc-resource-types).

+### Contributors

+To see who's already involved, see the [list of contributors.](https://github.com/puppetlabs/puppetlabs-dsc/graphs/contributors)

 ## Places to Learn More About DSC